-The secure, web-based Newcomers Arrival Tool helps smooth your transition to SOUTHCOM by connecting you and your family to command specialists and sponsors while providing comprehensive relocation information.
+This secure, web-based tool helps smooth your transition to SOUTHCOM by connecting you and your family to command specialists and sponsors while providing comprehensive relocation information.
 The tool also tracks your status throughout your transition and arrival so that you and your family are always on our radar.
-Click the below link to join!

-This tool is for SOUTHCOM newcomers only.
-Personnel who are already at the Command will not be able to access this system.
-The tool is a SOUTHCOM internal portal site and can only be accessed with a valid CAC or password that is provided by the command.
+NOTE: This tool is for SOUTHCOM newcomers only.
+Personnel already at the Command will not be able to access this system.
+The tool is a SOUTHCOM internal portal site and must be accessed with a valid CAC or Command-provided password.
 The site must be viewed using Internet Explorer 8 or higher.
 If you are from SOUTHCOM HQ or an SCO and trying to access the Newcomers Arrival Management Site, go to: https://extranet.southcom.mil/newarrivaltrackingadmin/

 Arriving at Your New Post